kartikey321/dart_express/docs/site/content/core-concepts/middleware.md

 # Middleware

-Middleware functions are the building blocks of dart_express applications.
+Middleware functions are the building blocks of Fletch applications.
 They process requests, modify responses, and control the flow of execution.

 ## What is Middleware?